Who are the Kurds?

 Since then, several thousand people - including hundreds of civilians - have been killed in clashes in south-eastern Turkey.

-In August 2016, Turkey sent troops and tanks into northern Syria to support a Syrian rebel offensive against IS.
-Those forces captured the key border town of Jarablus and the IS stronghold of al-Bab, preventing the YPG-led SDF from seizing the territory itself and linking up with the Kurdish enclave of Afrin to the west.
+Turkey has maintained a military presence in northern Syria since August 2016, when it sent troops and tanks over the border to support a Syrian rebel offensive against IS.
+Those forces captured the key border town of Jarablus, preventing the YPG-led SDF from seizing the territory itself and linking up with the Kurdish enclave of Afrin to the west.

+In 2018, Turkish troops and allied Syrian rebels launched an operation to expel YPG fighters from Afrin.
+Dozens of civilians were killed and tens of thousands displaced.

-Turkey's government says the YPG and the PYD are extensions of the PKK, share its goal of secession through armed struggle, and are all terrorist organisations.
+Turkey's government says the YPG and the PYD are extensions of the PKK, share its goal of secession through armed struggle, and are terrorist organisations that must be eliminated.

 Turkey's fear of a reignited Kurdish flame